-Sessions may be conducted in person with masks on or remotely using HIPAA-compliant UW Zoom.
-Even though we use a HIPAA compliant videoconferencing service for telehealth you will be asked to sign a form that you understand the potential risks to your confidentiality.
-If you have any questions about using Zoom for telehealth please discuss with your clinician before the session takes place.
+Sessions may be conducted in person (wearing mask) or remotely, using HIPAA-compliant UW Zoom.
+Even though we use a HIPAA compliant videoconferencing service for telehealth, you will be asked to sign a form that you understand the potential risks to your confidentiality.
+If you have any questions about using Zoom for telehealth, please discuss with your clinician before the session takes place.